-Make sure the minimum bend radius is observed, reference Tables 4 and 5 for minimum bending radii for Lifeline MC Cables.
+Make sure the minimum bend radius is observed, reference Table 4 and 5 (pp. 11 & 12) for minimum bending radii for Lifeline MC Cables.
 Do not try to make entire bend in one movement as kinking of cable armor is possible.
 Bend in small increments.
 Shape into final position gradually.